 • Cathode and anode refer to current.
 A cathode is where positive current leaves a component: the + of a discharging battery or the - of most other things.
 An anode is where positive current enters a component: the - of a discharging battery or the + of most other things.
 Note that the direction of positive current is the opposite direction than the direction that the negative electrons flow.

 Note that an LED is different from any colored plastic that exists around it.
-The plastic and the LED should be the same color because LEDs usually only produce a single wavelength, so the plastic cannot let any light through if this wavelength is blocked.
+The plastic should be clear, or the plastic and the LED should be the same color because LEDs usually only produce a single wavelength, so the plastic cannot let any light through if this wavelength is blocked.
 Whereas, for colored incandescent lights, the plastic is what actually colors the light by blocking certain wavelengths (not energy efficient).
 However, I noticed that the red plastic on my lights somehow fluoresces to produce yellowish light when a green or blue LED is put inside, and none of the other plastic does this.
 For LEDs, the plastic is only there to give the light source some shape for aesthetics and to show the color of the LED even when it is off.

 • are better than normal (incandescent) bulbs: longer life, much more energy efficient, turn on and off much faster, less heat, etc., but the initial cost at store is more